 1. Pinacles - California

 Pinnacles National Park covers the mountainous region which is found on the eastern side of Salinas Valley.
 The park is divided into east and west by the rock formations while the foot trails connect the divisions.
 The east side of the park is dominated by shade and water while a high wall dominates the west side.
 Pinnacles National Park was established in 2013 from the Pinnacles National Monument which was established in 1908.
-The national park is characterized by several trails, a variety of wildflowers, and the famous “The Pig Fence” with several hikers visiting the national park, especially during summer.
+The national park is characterized by several trails, a variety of wildflowers, and the famous “The Pig Fence” with many hikers visiting the national park, especially during summer.